 Once there lived a hummingbird who loved to gaze at stars.

-She breezed through days, awaiting the rolling summer nights, which unfurled like velveteen highways.
+She breezed through days, awaiting the rolling summer nights, which unfurled like fresh-paved highways.

 "Hello, star," said the hummingbird one evening.
 "You are the loveliest sight in the world."

 "I am not a star," replied the tiny light.
 "The stars are what you see hanging there above you, far overhead.
 The stars are not real.
 They are the past, the once-was, the no-longer.
 I am a firefly.
 We are the now."